 Instead, she’d rather bow down to the glory of the almighty Dr. Lipschitz books, to the point where her catchphrase is ‘Dr. Lipschitz says…’, causing her to actually be a less effective mother.
 (I can’t find info on this, but is Lipschitz’ name a joke?
 Like everything he says is bull shit?)

-Not to say she is one without him.
-Didi let Tommy slide off of her lap and wander into the kitchen (which is closed off by it’s own door by the way, for anyone who might argue that she can still watch him), which was about his fifth time attempting to get in there without anyone noticing, and she is always losing track of where the kids are, which has become one of the most well-known tropes of this series.
+Not to say she is competent without him.
+Didi let Tommy slide off of her lap and wander into the kitchen (which is closed off by it’s own door by the way, for anyone who might argue that she can still watch him), which was about his fifth time attempting to get in there without anyone noticing.
+She is always losing track of where the kids are, which has become one of the most well-known tropes of this series.
 (Even though all of the parents are negligent in their own right).

 At least I can say Tommy was always picked up and brought somewhere else shortly after these attempts, before the climax of course.
 But let’s address that later.